Create a Legacy ❤️

 If you are 70 ½ or older, you can transfer money from your traditional IRA or Roth IRA directly to HSSC.
 Those funds will not be added to your adjusted gross income on your taxes and can count toward your IRA’s required minimum distribution (RMD).

-Planning for Your Pets’ Guardianship
+Planning for Your Pet’s Guardianship

 It’s best for your animals if they can go directly to the home of someone else.
 Even a shelter as nice as ours is stressful for an animal – a safe home environment is always better.
 In the event that you may have no suitable alternative homing options, we are happy to help caring pet parents like you in planning for your pets’ guardianship.
 The main thing we advise is to include directions for your pets’ care in your will or trust documents.
 You can do so in very simple terms.
 An estate lawyer can help you with the language, to make sure it’s clear and binding.

-If you don’t have a friend or family member who can take your animals into their home, you can specify that you wish your pet to be surrendered to the Humane Society of Sonoma County, 5345 Highway 12 West, Santa Rosa, CA 95407 (EIN 94-6001315).
 While we make every effort to take in every animal surrendered to us, we cannot, in good conscience, guarantee this.
 There are factors affecting our ability to do so that are not always within our control.
 This includes emergencies or disasters affecting our capacity, or if, due to behavioral, medical or other needs, it is determined that our shelter environment would be in any way detrimental to your pet.
 Our primary goal is always to do what is best for your pet.
 For any animal, avoiding the shelter environment is always best, so direct re-homing to another pet companion is always our first and highest recommendation.

 For complete information on how to prepare for the rehoming or surrender of your pet, please go to our Re-Home a Pet page.